ThorsProjects/pdsnd_github/README.md

 - one or all of the first six month of a year
 - one or all days of a week

+It will show information based on the selection made by the user.
+For example in regard to most common times of travel or stations used most frequently as start or end point.
+It can also provide the average travel time during the selected period of time.

 ### Files used
 Include the files used:
 bikeshare.py